NightfallGT/Discord-Account-Generator/README.md

 - This only uses one chrome window.

 #### FAQ
-IF Chrome crashes..
-1. Make sure your chromedriver.exe file is the same version as your Chrome web browser version
-2. Download the latest version chromedriver.exe: https://chromedriver.chromium.org/downloads
-3. Then replace the chromedriver.exe file in the folder.

 Where can i found my generated accounts?

 1. It is located in the output folder.
 Open up login.txt to see the accounts